-Students who plan to transfer to APSU, ETSU, or UTC should take CISP 1010 Computer Science I, CISP 1020 Computer Science II instead of INFS 1010 Computer Applications.
+• Students who plan to transfer to APSU, ETSU, or UTC should take CISP 1010 - Computer Science I and CISP 1020 - Computer Science II instead of INFS 1010.
 These courses can count for 3 hours of the Guided Electives for these students.

-Students who are not transferring to APSU, ETSU, or UTC can take any 3 hour class for the Guided Electives.
-The other 1 hour must NOT be ACCT, ADMN, BUSN, (BUSN 1305 is an exception) CISP, CITC, ECON, or INFS.
+• Students who are not transferring to APSU, ETSU, or UTC can take any three-hour class for the Guided Electives.
+The other one credit hour must not be earned from ACCT, ADMN, BUSN, CISP, CITC, ECON, or INFS courses.
+(Note that BUSN 1305 is an exception.)

-All information systems majors who are required to take Learning Support must also complete MSCC 1300 First-Year Experience, and the degree program will require 63 credit hours.
+\All information systems majors who are required to take Learning Support must also complete MSCC 1300 - First-Year Experience, increasing the hours in the degree program to 63.